This article is reviewed regularly (on a monthly basis) by Wego’s editorial team to ensure that the content is up to date & accurate.

 Overseas Filipino Workers, commonly referred to as OFWs, are Filipino nationals who are working abroad.
 They can be people from different walks of life involved in a range of work, from construction workers to professional doctors.
 The Philippines had initially placed a ban on OFWs from working in Saudi Arabia

-As the country resumes the deployment of workers to the Middle East by 7 November, the Philippines and Saudi Arabia have inked deals to assure the welfare of OFWs.
+As the country resumes the deployment of workers to the Middle East, the Philippines, and Saudi Arabia have inked deals to assure the welfare of OFWs.
 Here are the latest updates released by both the governments and the latest updates on the resumption of OFWs to Saudi Arabia.

 Book cheap flights to Saudi Arabia Book cheap flights to Saudi Arabia